MOM’S APPLE PIE

 One of our favorite baked goods was apple pie using Red Delicious and Winesap apples (half and half) from our own trees.
 Since Winesap apples are not available here in the south (something I am very upset about), I cannot seem to duplicate the flavor and texture of my mom’s apple pie.

 I find Granny Smith apples hold up well, though, and my son loves the slight tang of their flavor.
-The Red Delicious apples are usually too mealy and simply turn to mush by the time the Granny Smith apples are cooked so I simply deleted them from the pie altogether.
+The Red Delicious apples are usually too mealy and simply turn to mush by the time the Granny Smith apples are cooked so I simply removed them from the pie altogether.
 I remember making our own crusts half the time and the other half of the time, we used pre-made crust.
 Depending upon my mood, I use both as well.

 COOKING FROM SCRATCH